-We’ve all learned that all it takes is one unexpected event or natural disaster (like wildfires, floods, tornadoes, hurricanes, brutal winter storms, and a worldwide viral pandemic just to name a few from the past year) to financially cripple a business.
+All it takes is one unexpected event or natural disaster to financially cripple a business.
 The personal asset protection that you can get from forming an LLC in Wisconsin makes LLCs an attractive option to any business owner.

 Another reason that business owners choose to form an LLC is the privacy and protection of your personal information that you can enjoy as a Wisconsin LLC owner.

-The reason it’s important to protect your information is hackers and online swindlers have become masters of their craft during the past decade.
+It’s important to protect your information from hackers and online swindlers, who have become masters of their craft during the past decade.
 They can now steal your identity and amass debt in your name worth tens of thousands of dollars with small bits of information that most people would think of as inconsequential, like their name and address.

 However, one of the benefits of forming an LLC in Wisconsin is the option to protect your information.

-You can do this by hiring a Wisconsin state LLC formation service.
-An LLC formation service is a professional service that not only helps you to prepare and file business formation documents and establish your Limited Liability Company in the state of Wisconsin but will also register their information with the Wisconsin Department of Financial Institutions rather than your own.
-This is a win-win situation for owners of LLCs because, even though the LLC formation service registers their information with the Department of Financial Institutions, they don’t obtain ownership of the Wisconsin LLC and the LLC owner’s information remains secure and protected from the prying eyes of cyber criminals.
+You can do this by hiring a Wisconsin LLC formation service.
+An LLC formation service is a professional service that not only helps you to prepare and file business formation documents and establish your Limited Liability Company in the state of Wisconsin, but will also register their information, rather than your own, with the Wisconsin Department of Financial Institutions.
+This is a win-win situation for owners of LLCs because, even though the LLC formation service registers their information with the Department of Financial Institutions, they don’t obtain ownership of the Wisconsin LLC, and the LLC owner’s information remains secure and protected from the prying eyes of cybercriminals.

 The third most common reason that makes business owners choose LLCs over other business structures like a sole proprietorship or corporation is the tax benefits that Wisconsin LLCs enjoy.
 This is especially well illustrated when you compare an LLC in Wisconsin to a corporation.

-Corporations are subject to a phenomenon known as “double taxation”.
-I’ll explain how a corporation’s taxation works differently than Wisconsin LLC taxation as well as what “double taxation” means.
+Corporations are subject to a phenomenon known as “double taxation.”
+I’ll explain how a corporation’s taxation works differently from Wisconsin LLC taxation, as well as what “double taxation” means.

-All profits from corporations are initially charged corporate taxes before the profits are disbursed among the shareholders as dividends; you pay taxes on the dividends as well.
-This means that the dividends that the shareholders receive have had taxes deducted twice before they get any monetary benefit, thus the term “double taxation”.
+All profits from corporations are initially charged corporate taxes before the profits are disbursed among the shareholders as dividends, then you pay taxes on the dividends as well.
+This means that the dividends that the shareholders receive have had taxes deducted twice before they get any monetary benefit, thus the term “double taxation.”

 However, when you form an LLC in Wisconsin you avoid “double taxation” altogether.

 Here’s how an LLC’s tax works.
-The profits of an LLC are first subject to company taxes and then disbursed to LLC members in the form of personal income which they will have to pay personal income taxes later in the tax year.
-So an LLC’s tax payments are different from a corporation’s and you can therefore avoid “double taxation” by forming an LLC in Wisconsin.
+The profits of an LLC are first subject to company taxes and then disbursed to LLC members in the form of personal income, which they will have to pay personal income taxes on later in the tax year.
+So an LLC’s tax payments are different from a corporation’s and you can therefore avoid double taxation by forming an LLC in Wisconsin.

 But there are even more tax benefits for LLCs.

-The Tax Cuts and Jobs Act was instituted in 2017 which provided an additional tax benefit exclusive to LLCs known as the Qualified Business Income Deduction (QBID).
-QBID provides LLCs with a 20% tax discount, which is a perk great enough to sway many business owners to choose a Wisconsin LLC over other business structures.
+The Tax Cuts and Jobs Act was instituted in 2017, providing an additional tax benefit exclusive to LLCs known as the Qualified Business Income Deduction (QBID).
+QBID provides LLCs with a 20% tax discount, a perk great enough to sway many business owners to choose a Wisconsin LLC over other business structures.

 If you’ve read this far (or skipped ahead to this part) then you should now know what a Wisconsin LLC is as well as some of the reasons that people choose to form an LLC in Wisconsin.
 You can now make a more informed decision about whether an LLC is the right structure for your small business in Wisconsin.
 If you’d still like to know about LLC formation, here are the five steps you must take to start a Wisconsin LLC today.

-*IMPORTANT* If you’d like help through all of the red tape and form filing associated with forming an LLC in Wisconsin, there is a professional service designed to do just that.
-They’re called LLC formation services or business formation services and they help to establish an LLC and file forms on your behalf.
+*IMPORTANT* If you’d like help through all of the red tape and form filing associated with forming an LLC in Wisconsin, there are professional services designed to do just that.
+They’re called LLC formation services or business formation services and they help you establish an LLC and file forms on your behalf.

-Formation services typically charge fees as low as $0 plus state filing fees for their services.
-However, my personal favorite formation service is ZenBusiness which charges $49 plus the state filing fee.
+Formation services often charge fees as low as $0 plus state filing fees for their services.
+However, my personal favorite formation service is ZenBusiness, which charges $49 plus the state filing fee.

-If you would like to learn more about LLC formation services, click here to read my guide on the best LLC service.
+If you would like to learn more about LLC formation services, read my guide on the best LLC service.

 The first step in your journey to turning your Wisconsin business into a Wisconsin LLC is to get your hands on an Articles of Organization form from the Wisconsin Department of Financial Institutions.